 arise and preclude doing required

 activities of daily living.
-There are mainly
+There are primarily

 two forms: active and inactive.
 Active is the development phase of AS while

 inactive is the post-development phase of AS.
 Layden Chiropractic manages both types with fellow healthcare colleagues to the

 primary care physicians, physical therapists, etc., are all key